mashurul138/CSES-Practice/Greedy/Thinking Process.md

 1. idea was simple if x come after x+1 then move increases 1 time
 2. to check that in o(n) time maintain a array of index !

+Playlist
+1. use map for counting frequency
+2. and sliding window for max sub sequnce